jberends/xppkg/README.rst

 quality resources, and arranging and browsing all sites to find your own golden installation is always a pain.
 After returning to X-plane from the FS world after a few years, nothing changed.

-  * xppkg is a hassle-free X-Plane package installer, much alike pip in python: to download, install and upgrade various X-Plane packages from various internet sources.
+  * XPpkg is a hassle-free X-Plane package installer, much alike pip in python: to download, install and upgrade various X-Plane packages from various internet sources.

-  * xppkg for developers of packages for X-Plane should be a hassle free way to distribute their packages
+  * XPpkg for developers of packages for X-Plane should be a hassle free way to distribute their packages

 The X-plane community, with its roots in the \*NIX world can be more